 Table \ref{tab:effort_practice3} shows OLS models predicting practice effort metrics from practice condition.
 Results show that participants seeing an AI example expended considerably less effort, measured subjectively or objectively, through keystrokes or practice time, when compared both to participants who practiced with AI and without it.
 As in Study 2, participants who practiced with AI still expended less effort than those who practiced without it.
 As pre-registered, time is square-root-transformed, and keystrokes are log-transformed.
 Differences are slightly smaller when using untransformed variables.

 Table \ref{tab:effort_test3} shows OLS models predicting test effort metrics from practice condition.
-Results show some differences: participants who had seen the AI example write for longer duing the test, and pressed more keys, however their subjective experience of effort was not different from those who practice with or without the AI tool.
+Results show some differences: participants who had seen the AI example wrote for longer during the test, and pressed more keys; however, their subjective experience of effort was not different from those who practiced with or without the AI tool.

 Table \ref{tab:learning_rate3} shows OLS models predicting learning rate metrics from practice condition.
 Learning rate is defined as the difference between test and pretest, divided by the effort metric.
 It shows how many points (10 point scale) the participant improved per unit effort (e.g., per minute spent practicing).
 Participants who had seen an AI example improved their skill more efficiently.